 This course is an introduction to the structure and function of living systems, focusing on unifying biological principles such as the scientific method, cell theory, cell structure and function, genetics and inheritance, and evolution.
-Lecture and laboratory.
-Offered in Fall.
+Lecture and laboratory required.

-BIO 122 (4 credits) Goal Three General Biology II
+BIO 122 (4 credits) | intermittent offering General Biology II

 This course is an introduction to animal and plant biology, including traditional herbs and plants used by the Anishinaabe people.
 Emphasis of this course is on studies from a whole system perspective.
 It includes principles of biodiversity and ecology and their relationship to humans.
 Both Indigenous and Western scientific views will be explored.
-Lecture and laboratory.
-Offered in Spring.
+Lecture and laboratory required.

-BIO 125 (3 credits)
+BIO 125 (3 credits) | intermittent offering Wildlife Management

-Wildlife Management